darkwing/aframe-blog-posts/art-gallery/README.md

 ## Room Textures and Images

 Once we're content with the way our room is pieced together, we can use images to make the floor, walls, and ceiling look a bit more realistic.
-Once we have the image textures we'd like to use, we'll add them as children `&lt;img&gt;` elements to one `&lt;a-assets&gt;` element:
+Once we have the image textures we'd like to use, we'll add them as children `img` elements to one `a-assets` element:

 ```html
 html
 ```

-The role of the `&lt;a-assets&gt;` tag is to preload all media (images, audio, video) before first rendering the scene -- this provides for a more elegant rendering experience.
-Each `&lt;img&gt;` should be given an ID for which it can be referenced by when we'd like to use it.
+The role of the `a-assets` tag is to preload all media (images, audio, video) before first rendering the scene -- this provides for a more elegant rendering experience.
+Each `img` should be given an ID for which it can be referenced by when we'd like to use it.

 To add our images as textures to the walls, ceiling, and floor, all we need to do is add a `src` key and value to the `material` attribute of each box: